If your credit score has tanked and fallen into the bad or poor category, getting approved for a personal loan is going to be tough.

 - Have a valid driver’s license

 - Have a valid Canadian address

 - Provide a void cheque from a Canadian bank

 If you are unable to qualify for an unsecured loan, a secured loan is your other option.
 Secured loans require you to put up collateral such as a personal asset like your car, home, jewelry, etc. In some cases, all you need is a guarantor.

 One benefit of these loans is that they also report to the credit rating agencies (TransUnion and Equifax) which means you can use them to rebuild your credit score.

 On the flip side, a downside of secured loans is that you can lose your collateral if you are unable to repay your loan.

-Refresh Financial offers a Cash Secured Savings Loan.
+Refresh Financial offers a Cash Builder Loan.
 This loan is held for you in a savings account and your payments are reported to the credit bureaus.
 The funds are made available to you at the end of your loan term.

 How To Fix Your Bad Credit